MicroPeckerX CAN FD Application Development Library for Windows

 for (int i = 0; i < 8; i++) frame.Frame.Data[i] = i + 0x10;

-ret = MPXDirectSend(serial, 1, &frame); // Transmit on CH1
+ret = MPXDirectSend(serial, 1, &frame); // send to CH1

-// Sample settings for Classic CAN
+// Classic CAN setting example:

 param.Mode = MPX_MODE_MONITOR; // Classic CAN